 Authors can self-publish a book in many ways, from traditional printing to digital publishing.
-No matter the avenue you choose, purchasing an ISBN or International Standard Book Number from Bowker in the US, Thorpe-Bowker in AUS, or Nielsen for UK, is an important component to publishing your book.
+No matter the avenue you choose, purchasing an ISBN or International Standard Book Number from Bowker in the US, Thorpe-Bowker in AU, or Nielsen for UK, is an important component to publishing your book.
 The ISBN is the familiar number on the barcode on the back cover of every book.
 It is a code assigned to books on an individual basis.
 Every single ISBN is unique.

-What do ISBNs do?
+What Do ISBNs Do?

 An ISBN is an expense many self-publishing authors are confused about.
 An ISBN is what registers your book and lists you as the publisher.
 ISBNs are how libraries, bookstores, and distributors identify and keep track of your book.
 You will not be able to sell your book through traditional bookstores and retailers without an ISBN.